-Although the official statement by NASA maintains that the Challenger crew died, evidence uncovered by researchers appears to suggest otherwise.
+Although NASA officially maintains that the Challenger crew died, evidence uncovered by online sleuths appears to suggest otherwise but has not been independently fact-checked by Intellihub.

-According to the narrator of a YouTube video, Ellison S. Onizuka, mission specialist, happens to have an “identical twin brother” which raises suspicion for sure.
-But the conspiracy gets interesting when the narrator claims that the Challenger’s pilot Mike J. Smith is still alive and teaching at the “University of Wisconsin.”
+According to the narrator of a video posted to the Chris Anthem YouTube channel titled CHALLENGER ASTRONAUTS STILL ALIVE — MORE PROOF NASA LIES Ellison S. Onizuka, the 1986 shuttle mission specialist, happens to have an “identical twin brother” which raises suspicion for sure.
+However, the rabbit hole gets deeper when the video’s narrator claims that Challenger pilot Mike J. Smith is still alive and teaching at the “University of Wisconsin.”

 Additionally, the narrator claims that teacher-in-Space payload specialist Sharon Christa McAuliffe is currently a “Syracuse law professor.”